 Once the updated unavailed leave balances (if any) are available to the employees, they can then decide to avail any further leaves before the end of the year or to simply carry them forward to the next year.
-Some organizations prefer their employees to avail of all their leaves before the year ends while some allow unavailed leaves to be carried forward to the next year (either all or up to some limited number of days, depending on Company policy).
-Some of the organizations allow employees to encash unavailed leaves through their payroll (again, either all unavailed leaves or a limited number of days only) while some would not provide employees with any such options as mentioned above but just lapse them at the end of the year.
+Some organizations prefer their employees to avail of all their leaves before the year ends while some allow unavailed leaves to be carried forward to the next year (either all or up to some limited number of days, depending on their Company policy).
+Some organizations even allow employees to encash unavailed leaves through their payroll (again, either all unavailed leaves or a limited number of days only) while some would just lapse them at the end of the year.
 There are some remote cases where employees ignore to update their attendance/leave records in spite of reminders and end up with loss of pay (LOP).
 This situation can also happen if the employee has availed leaves in excess of his/her quota.

 Depending on the action taken by employees, the Payroll Manager proceeds to download the data from the system as a part of the payroll input for any LOP for that month.
 With this, the exercise of the current year’s leave quota management is complete.

 The next step for the Payroll Manager is to ensure the employees receive their fresh quota of leaves for the next calendar year.
 This will happen either on the first day of January or immediately thereafter.